Alfresco/docs-alfresco/process-automation/latest/model/processes/index.md

 ---
-title: Processes
+title: Overview of processes
 ---

 Processes are the collection of components that are used to build and represent business processes using [BPMN 2.0 specification](https://www.omg.org/spec/BPMN/2.0/){:target="_blank"}.

 There are three concepts associated with modeling processes to understand and differentiate between:

 * **Diagrams** are the container that process definitions are modeled in.
-A process diagram can contain multiple process definitions when [pools]({% link process-automation/latest/model/bpmn.md %}#pools-and-lanes) are used to separate them.
+A process diagram can contain multiple process definitions when [pools]({% link process-automation/latest/model/processes/bpmn.md %}#pools-and-lanes) are used to separate them.

 * **Process definitions** are the templates that a process follows, made up of BPMN elements and sequence flows.
 A process definition describes the business logic that will be followed repeatedly at runtime.